The terms outlined below shall apply to all clients unless specifically agreed in writing to the contrary.

 means either verbal or written authorisation from the Client to proceed with the Project.

+Following a discussion, workshop or face to face meeting to understand the requirements, the Agency will provide the Client with an estimate.
 The costs provided on estimates are based upon what we anticipate the creative time and production requirements will be, based on previous experience and on typical processes, plus client co-operation in provision of content, meeting deadlines and approval.

 Costs provided allow for presentation of creative options answering the brief for the Client to choose from.
 In the unlikely event that the Client is not satisfied with the first round of presented work, the Agency will develop a further round of additional creative development and presentation.